 What is Medical Gap Cover?

-Gap cover, or top up cover as it is sometimes called, was the insurance industry’s response to this situation.
-It was designed to give medical aid members peace of mind, knowing that they would not be faced with unexpected huge expenses in the event of an unexpected, expensive medical event.
+Gap cover, or top up cover, was the insurance industry’s response to this situation.
+It gives medical aid members peace of mind, knowing that they will not receive unexpected huge bills in the event of an expensive medical event.

 In South Africa the emergence of medical aid gap cover, which is now offered by all the major insurance firms such as Old Mutual and Discovery Health, and by specialist firms such as Complimed, has led to some friction between insurers.
 The regulations pertaining to gap cover are now under review.